The Provision of the Cross (Colossians 2:13-15)

 Paul says that we are living in after-garden life with broken lives.
 We're dead spiritually.
 We haven't experienced a day of the shalom that God created us for, but what's worse is that it's not just the world out there that is broken.
 We ourselves are broken.
 Something within us has gone desperately wrong, and we know it.

-You and are are much less than we are made to be.
+You and I are much less than we are made to be.
 We were made in God's image.
-We were made for that peace, wholeness, and well-being.
+We were made for peace, wholeness, and well-being.
 But we are cracked and broken.
 Who we are and what we experience is much less than what God created us for.
 Humanity is broken, and sin is making us less and less who we were meant to be.
 No argument here, we all know it.

-Here's the second reality that Paul talks about.
-Second, Paul says, Jesus changes all of that – the brokenness and the mess – and provides a do-over.
 What does this mean?
 In what way does the death of this man have anything to do with the condition of this world and our longings for the way things should be?
 Well, read verses 13-15 with me:

 When you were dead in your sins and in the uncircumcision of your sinful nature, God made you alive with Christ.
 He forgave us all our sins, having canceled the charge of our legal indebtedness, which stood against us and condemned us; he has taken it away, nailing it to the cross.
 And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross.